rdboboia/format-automation-script-templates/STEPS FOLLOWED - VM Hyper-V W11.md

 # Legend
 - ✅ - Has an automation script.
 - 👀 - Looking into a way to automate.
-- ⚠ - Manual configuration required (no available script for now).
+- ⚠ - Manual configuration required (no available script for now, but might be possible).
 - ❌ - Automation not possible for now.